Last Updated on March 2, 2021 by Michael Brockbank

 When you use the resize feature in OBS, it will constrain proportions for the content within the box.
 This means that when you make the OBS source box smaller, the contents will get smaller as well.

 For example, the Twitch viewer count appears smaller when shrinking the box with the resize option.
-This is the red lines you can use to reshape the box in OBS.
+This is the set of red lines you can use to reshape the box in OBS.

 This ability works great for images, video cameras, and other elements.
 However, it’s not exactly what I am trying to accomplish.